laszewsk/mlcommons/webpage/frontpage-v4.md

 ## Mission

-Evaluate, Organize, Curate, and Integrate artifacts around Applications, M odels(algorithms), Infrastructure, and the 3 MLCommons Pillars Benchmarks, Datasets, and Best Practices.
+Evaluate, Organize, Curate, and Integrate artifacts around Applications, Models(algorithms), Infrastructure, and the 3 MLCommons Pillars Benchmarks, Datasets, and Best Practices.
 These artifacts are open source and accessible through the MLCommons GitHub.
 Our input comes from independently funded a ctivities and experts in Industry, Government, and Research.